A Survey of Reinforcement Learning from Human Feedback: Policy Learning

 The (contextual) preference-based bandits view, on the other hand, naturally considers no state space and no transition function, but an action space consisting of all possible responses to a prompt (both represented as a sequence of tokens).
 Here, the prompt specifies the context for which at least two actions are executed and for which a qualitative comparison is observed as feedback.
 In bandit literature, this is also referred to as a ``(multi-)duel'', coining the term \emph{dueling bandits}.
 Thus, this point of view takes a trajectory-wise perspective, while the MDP point of view takes a token-wise perspective.

-Note that the bandit formulation considers an entire episode (response in the \gls{LLM} context) as an action with a single associated reward, resulting in sparse feedback.
+Note that the bandit formulation considers an entire episode (response in the \gls{LLM} context) as an action with a single associated reward, resulting in sparse feedback from an MDP viewpoint.
 This is in contrast to the standard \gls{RLHF} formulation as it is often used in control settings, where it is assumed that the reward of a trajectory is composed of the sum of the rewards of individual steps, which allows the optimizer to distribute rewards densely as best fits the data.
 On an intuitive level, this leads to state-action pairs that often occur in preferred trajectories to be highly rewarded, without necessarily putting all reward on the terminal actions.
 In practice, this can lead to nicely-shaped reward functions \citep{christiano2017deep}, which cannot directly be achieved in the bandit setting.
 However, \citet{chan2024dense} show how to take advantage of the predominantly used transformer architecture for the reward model in order to obtain a denser reward, even when assuming the bandit setting: More specifically, since the transformer architecture maintains attention weights in the last layer for each token, these can be used to attribute the overall reward signal to individual tokens.

-The main appeal of the bandit formulation is that it does not require exploration of the environment's dynamics, since they are deterministic.
-It therefore enables simpler policy learning approaches, such as \gls{DPO} \citep{rafailov2023direct} or $\Psi$PO \citep{azar2023general}, discussed in the following section.
+The main appeal of the bandit formulation is that since the environment's dynamics are deterministic, exploration is simplified (although the space of trajectories to be explored is still huge, i.e., exponential with respect to the trajectory length).
+This setting even allows for policy improvements without any training using best-of-$n$-sampling (also called rejection sampling), a form of search that chooses the highest-rated response from multiple samples \citep{nakano2022webgpt,menick2022teaching}.
+Most notably, however, this formulation notably enables direct policy learning approaches, such as \gls{DPO} \citep{rafailov2023direct} or $\Psi$PO \citep{azar2024general}, discussed in the following section.